When to visit the vet?

 Causes

-In addition, urinary tract infections, bladder stones (uroliths), or Tumors within the bladder can impair the dog’s ability to hold urine.
+Additionally, urinary tract infections, Bladder stones (uroliths), or Tumors within the bladder can impair the dog’s ability to hold urine.
 Diseases that lead to excessive urine production, such as diabetes mellitus or Cushing’s syndromeA syndrome is a group of symptoms that occur together and indicate a specific disease or condition.
 A syndrome can be caused by various factors and is often complex in its diagnosis and treatment., can also indirectly contribute to incontinenceIncontinence refers to the inability to voluntarily control urine or stool, leading to involuntary loss.
 There are various forms, including urinary incontinence and fecal incontinence, which can be caused by different factors..

 Symptoms